nixiz/yazilim-notlari/_posts/threadsafe-classes-en.md

 }
 ```

-If look at the example, you will see that the `Counter` class has no extra variables or logic to make count increment thread safe, yet the main code is also stays same despite of one single change, which is the definition of the `counter` variable is now encapsulated with `thread_safe` helper.
-To make this code runnable, you will need the `thread_safe` implementation:
+If look at the example, you will notice that the `Counter` class doesn't require any additional variables or logic to ensure the thread safety of `count` increments.
+Surprisingly, the main code remains unchanged, except for a single modification: encapsulating the `counter` variable using the `thread_safe` helper.
+To run this code successfully, you will need to include the `thread_safe` implementation:

 ```cpp
 template <typename T>